SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates MNTV, BGRY, KMF, KYN

-Momentive Global Inc. (NASDAQ: MNTV)’s sale to Symphony Technology Group for $9.46 per share.
+Momentive Global Inc. MNTV's sale to Symphony Technology Group for $9.46 per share.
 If you are a Momentive shareholder, click here to learn more about your rights and options.

-Kayne Anderson NextGen Energy & Infrastructure, Inc. (NYSE: KMF)’s merger with Kayne Anderson Energy Infrastructure Fund, Inc. If you are a KMF shareholder, click here to learn more about your rights and options.
+Kayne Anderson NextGen Energy & Infrastructure, Inc. KMF's merger with Kayne Anderson Energy Infrastructure Fund, Inc. If you are a KMF shareholder, click here to learn more about your rights and options.

-Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE: KYN)’s merger with Kayne Anderson NextGen Energy & Infrastructure, Inc. If you are a KYN shareholder, click here to learn more about your rights and options.
+Kayne Anderson Energy Infrastructure Fund, Inc. KYN's merger with Kayne Anderson NextGen Energy & Infrastructure, Inc. If you are a KYN shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.